mluukkai/WebPalvelinohjelmointi2023/english/week5.md

 end
 ```

-So the test first defines that the HTTP GET request for the URL ending in the string "turku" (which was defined through the regexp <code>/.\*turku/</code>) should return an hardcoded XML; it defines in the header that the information returned is in XML form.
+So the test first defines that the HTTP GET request for the URL ending in the string "turku" (which was defined through the regexp <code>/.\*turku/</code>) should return a hardcoded XML; it defines in the header that the information returned is in XML form.
 Without this definition the HTTParty library will not know how to parse correctly the data of the HTTP request.

 The test itself is straightforward: it checks the table returned by the BeermappingApi method <code>places_in</code>.